heyjul3s/annexe/packages/istypedarray/README.md

 # `@annexe/istypedarray`

-A function to check if value is a typed Int8Array.
+A function to check if value is a TypedArray.

 ## Installation